-The drill rig has been moved to Welcome Jack to test an Induced Polarisation geophysical anomaly.
+The drill rig is at the Welcome Jack Prospect and is testing an Induced Polarisation geophysical anomaly.
 This has allowed down hole EM surveys to be completed at Silica Hill and the Commonwealth deposit.

 All data from Silica Hill and the other prospects tested in this drill programme is now being compiled to prioritise follow up drilling.